Skip to main content

 These symptoms overlap with many common characteristics of Lyme disease.
 It is important to consider candida when treating Lyme disease so it is not confused with persistent Borellia infection.
 Candida can be identified using stool testing, blood antibody testing or markers in the urine.

-Effective treatment of candida involves multiple approaches including a low carbohydrate diet, antifungal herbals or medications, colonic hydrotherapy, and rectal ozone.
+Effective treatment of candida involves multiple approaches including a low carbohydrate diet, antifungal herbals or medications, and rectal refloresation.
 It is also important to improve the beneficial bacteria in the gastrointestinal tract to prevent future recurrence of candida infections.

 Our experienced naturopathic doctors can help you to assess and manage both Lyme disease and candida to help you get back to health.
 Knowing what infections you are dealing with is of the utmost importance so appropriate treatments can be utilized.